 Referendum Commission urges people to register to vote

-25th September 2018: The Referendum Commission has launched a campaign urging people to ensure they are registered to vote in the referendum on blasphemy which is due to take place on Friday October 26th, the same date as the presidential election.
+9th April 2019: The Referendum Commission has today launched a nationwide campaign to encourage people to make sure they are registered to vote on the forthcoming referendum on the regulation of divorce which is taking place on Friday 24th May, the same day as the European Parliament and Local Government Elections.

-With two weeks to go before the October 9th register to vote deadline, the Referendum Commission is running radio, online and social media advertising urging people to check immediately to ensure they can vote.
-While the Commission’s remit covers the referendum only, being on the electoral register allows you to vote in both the referendum and the presidential election.
+The Referendum Commission will over the coming weeks be running TV, radio, online and social media advertising to urge people to check if they are registered at checktheregister.ie.
+While the Commission’s remit covers the referendum only, being on the electoral register will allow you to vote in the referendum and the European and local elections.

-If you are not registered, you can make sure you are added to a supplement to the register by completing a form which you can download from www.checktheregister.ie, or obtain from your local authority, Garda station, post office or public library.
-Then you bring the completed form to your local Garda station to have your identity certified, and ensure it gets to your local authority before October 9th.
+If you find you are not registered, you can make sure you are added to the supplement to the register by completing a form which you can download from www.checktheregister.ie, or obtain from your local authority, Garda station, post office or public library.
+Then you bring the completed form to your local Garda station to have your identity certified, and ensure it gets to your local authority before May 7th.

-People ordinarily registered at a hospital, nursing home or similar institution who are unable to vote at a polling station can vote at their hospital or nursing home, but only if they register on the Special Voters list.
-The closing date for this is October 1st next and application forms are available from your local authority, library, post office, Garda station or at www.checktheregister.ie
+People ordinarily resident at a hospital, nursing home or similar institution who are unable to vote at a polling station can vote at their hospital or nursing home, but only if they register on the Special Voters list.
+The closing date for this is April 28th next and application forms are available from your local authority, library, post office, Garda station or at www.checktheregister.ie

-October 1st is also the deadline to apply for a postal vote.
+Sunday April 28th is also the deadline to apply for a postal vote.
 These are available to certain people including Irish diplomats and their families posted abroad, members of the Garda and Defence Forces, prisoners and others who are unable to vote at their local polling station because of their occupation, service or employment.
 Students studying full time at an educational institution in Ireland, which is away from the home address where they are registered, can also apply.Check the register